INTERPRETER SKILLS & COMPETENCIES

 How do interpreters demonstrate they have acquired these skills and competencies?

-The Ontario Council on Community Interpreting OCCI takes very seriously the Interpreter Skills and Competencies and developed a strict accreditation system “OCCI-ACI” which includes the core accreditation as an Accredited Community Interpreter and accreditation in specializations for those experts in the medical and legal fields as well for those who are interpreter trainers.
+The Ontario Council on Community Interpreting OCCI takes very seriously the Interpreter Skills and Competencies and developed a strict accreditation system “OCCI-ACI” which includes the core accreditation as an Accredited Community Interpreter and accreditation in specializations for those experts in the medical and legal fields as well as for those who are interpreter trainers.

 What is the Language Interpreter Training Program (LITP)?